dosqas/minesweeper/README.md

 # Minesweeper Application

 ## Introduction
-This is a Minesweeper game application created by Soptelea Sebastian.
+This is a Minesweeper game application created by me.
 It features the classic features and modes, alongside custom difficulties, timed challenges, power-up game modifiers, appearance themes, and other quality of life features.
 ## Requirements
 - Java 22 or higher
 - Maven